Kainmueller-Lab/AqQua-LatLon-to-Region/README.md

 This package is based on Sara Collins' script (https://github.com/thechisholmlab/Longhurst-Province-Finder ), published under the MIT license.

-It mainly provide three functions:
+It mainly provides one function, `find_region`:
+`find_region` is implemented as a closure.
+The outer function creates the necessary data structures for fast region computation.
+An alternative province definition file can be supplied to the outer function, if none is supplied an internal definition is used.

-- `find_region` that takes as input latitude and longitude coordinates and a definition of Longhurst Provinces returns the Longhurst Province where the coordinate is located.
+The inner function takes as input latitude and longitude coordinates (a single coordinate or a list of coordinates and returns the region (e.g., the Longhurst Province) where each coordinate is located.

 - input:
   - latitude: Northerly latitude ranging from -90 to 90
   - longitude: Easterly longitude ranging from -180 to 180
-    - `longhurst.xml`: A .gml file that contains the coordinates that bound each province
-    - use-tree: flag to switch to tree-based matching mode
-    - out-file: plot map of regions and locations
+  - out-file: plot map of regions and locations, `None` by default, if set a map of provinces and query coordinates is plotted to this file
 - output:
   - `dict` with Longhurst province code, name, bounding box and polygon, where the coordinate can be found.
 If the coordinate is on land, or otherwise not associated with a province, `None` will be returned.

-- `parseLonghurstXML` that parses a xml/gml Longhurst Provinces definition into a dict

-  - input:
-    - fl: path to definition file
-  - output:
-    - `dict` containing definitions

-- ` provinces_make_tree` that takes a `dict` of Longhurst definitions and creates a `shapely.STRtree` of their polygons
-  - input:
-    - provinces: `dict` containing Longhurst definitions (as returned by `parseLonghurstXML`
-  - output:
-    - `shapely.STRtree` of the provinces polygons
+If multiple coordinates are inquired a list of `dict` is returned.

 ## Usage